Azure-Samples/ms-identity-docs-code-dotnet/.github/ISSUE_TEMPLATE.md

 >

 ### OS and Version?
-> Windows 7, 8 or 10.
-Linux (which distribution). macOS (Yosemite?
-El Capitan?
-Sierra?)
+> Windows 8, 10, or 11.
+Linux (which distribution). macOS (Mojave?
+Catalina?
+Big Sur?
+Monterey?)

 ### Versions
 >